paradedb/paradedb/README.md

 ParadeDB is still under active development and is not yet ready to use in production.
 We're aiming to be ready by the end of September 2023.

-We are currently in Private Alpha.
+We are currently in Private Beta.
 Star & watch this repo to get notified of major updates.

 ### Roadmap